 Apply the 20-20-20 rule:

-Every 20 minutes → look 20 seconds → 20 meters away.
+Every 20 minutes → look for 20 seconds → at 20 feet away.

 -

-Foods that support eye health
+Diet that supports eye health

 -